JakeClovis/sample-objectdetection/README.md

 1. Obtain the source code package.

-    Download all the code in the sample-facedetection repository at  [https://github.com/Ascend/sample-objectdetection](https://github.com/Ascend/sample-objectdetection)  to any directory on Ubuntu Server where Mind Studio is located as the Mind Studio installation user, for example,  _/home/ascend/sample-objectdetection_.
+    Download all the code in the sample-objectdetection repository at  [https://github.com/Ascend/sample-objectdetection](https://github.com/Ascend/sample-objectdetection)  to any directory on Ubuntu Server where Mind Studio is located as the Mind Studio installation user, for example,  _/home/ascend/sample-objectdetection_.

 2. Log in to Ubuntu Server where Mind Studio is located as the Mind Studio installation user and set the environment variable  **DDK\_HOME**.